yassine-rd/yassine-rd/README.md

 </div>

 <pre>
-📚 I'm currently working as a Data Scientist Intern @Groupe-SII in France 🔭 I have a strong interest in Artificial Intelligence 🧠 Paddling through the ocean that is Deep Learning
-🌱 Learning about MLOps and advanced Computer Vision stuff 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
+📚 I'm currently a Data Scientist Intern at Groupe-SII in France 👨🏻‍⚕️ Working on a project that involves building a multimodal ML system for recognizing medical document images 🔭 I have a keen interest in artificial intelligence, human-computer interaction, and everything in between 🌱 Learning about MLOps and advanced Computer Vision stuff 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
 </pre>